mnemnion/zitron/doc/zitron.md

 - Otherwise, resolve the conflict by reducing by the rule that appears first in the grammar, and report a parsing conflict.

+[^¬]: The keen-eyed will note that this precendence is opposite of how C (and Zig) do things vis. a vis. and'ing and or'ing.
+The example is lifted straight from the Lemon manual, so your author cannot speak to why this is.
+He has regretted that it is as it is on more than one occasion.

 ### 4.4 Special Directives <a id="special">